-Ambassador Johanna Odonkor Svanikier is the Founder, President and CEO of the Heritage and Cultural Society of Africa an NGO, non-profit, social enterprise with the mission to preserve, advocate for and promote the use of African heritage and culture for social and economic progress and development.
-In 2017 she organised the hugely successful African Diaspora Homecoming Conference to celebrate Ghana’s 60th independence anniversary in a memorable and meaningful way.
-She is Ghana’s recent past Ambassador to France & Portugal and Permanent Delegate to UNESCO and La Francophonie.
-During her tour of duty in Paris she led a successful campaign to win a seat for Ghana on the Executive Board of UNESCO and chaired the ECOWAS group at UNESCO from 2014 to 2015.
-She also initiated Ghana’s membership of the OECD Development Centre where she represented Ghana on the Governing Board.
+Ambassador Johanna Svanikier is Founder, President and CEO of the Heritage and Cultural Society of Africa Foundation, HACSA-USA and HACSA-Caribbean.
+The HACSA Foundation is an NGO, non-profit, social enterprise with a mission to preserve, advocate for and promote the use of African heritage and culture for social and economic progress and community development in Africa and the Diaspora.
+In March 2017, Ambassador Svanikier organised the hugely influential African Diaspora Homecoming Conference to celebrate Ghana’s 60th independence anniversary in a memorable and meaningful way.
+This seminal event inspired “the Year of Return” and was followed by the HACSA Sankofa Summit 2019, which symbolically commemorated 400 years since the transatlantic slave trade began.

-She holds Bachelors and Masters Degrees in law from the London School of Economics, UK, a Masters in Public Administration from Harvard Kennedy School, U.S.A. and a Masters in Political Science from the University of Oxford, U.K. She was a Fulbright Scholar at Harvard University.
-She is the author of several publications including “Womens’ Rights and the Law in Ghana.”
+She holds Bachelors and Master’s Degrees in law from the London School of Economics, UK, a Master’s in Public Administration from the Harvard Kennedy School, U.S.A. and a Masters in Political Science and International Relations Research from the University of Oxford, U.K. She was a Fulbright Scholar during her time at Harvard University and is the author of several publications including “Women’s Rights and the Law in Ghana.”

 Ambassador Svanikier is a regular speaker at conferences and events and was recognised by Humanitarian Awards Global as among the 100 Most Influential Change Makers in Ghana in 2021.
 She is passionate about history, heritage and culture, technology and innovation, women and youth empowerment and environmental protection.